Florida boy in months-long battle against rare brain-eating amoeba

 Caleb Ziegelbauer and his family left Tampa International Airport on for Chicago on Wednesday afternoon.
-His mom, Jesse Ziegelbauer, is hopeful that her son will pull through.
+His mom, Jesse Ziegelbauer, is hopeful that her son will pull through, WFLA reports.

 “Caleb is brave.
 Caleb is strong.
 Caleb is a fighter.
 Caleb is young.
 Caleb is healthy.
 Caleb has a brain capable of healing,” Jesse Ziegelbauer said.
 “He is made of pure grit and determination and it is exactly that which we are banking on to wake him up.”